Ircama/hostp2pd/README.md

 If no persistent group is predefined in in *wpa_supplicant.conf* and if `activate_persistent_group` is set to `True`, then *hostp2pd* asks *wpa_supplicant* to create a generic persistent group, giving it a name with format `DIRECT-<random two octets>`.

+If *update_config* is set to 1, the configuration file is automatically updated by *wpa_supplicant* in the following cases:

+- a new network block is added
+- a password is changed
+- a P2P group is created

+Notice that, whenever the configuration file is automatically updated

+- all comments are stripped,
+- all parameters set to default values are removed from the configuration file.

+The *p2p_go_intent* parameter is a number between 0 and 15 which controls the default group owner intent: higher numbers indicate preference to become the GO.
+It is not needed in case of autonomous or persistent groups (in these cases the UNIX system is always a GO) and it is used only when the GO role is negotiated.

 The optional parameter `ssid_postfix` in the *hostp2pd* configuration file allows adding a fixed postfix string to the SSID whenever a group is created by *wpa_supplicant*  (the form `DIRECT-<random two octets>-<ssid_postfix string>` is used).

 Other parameters (like `freq_list`) can be used.